 - How I Grew My Credit Score By 100 Points In A Month

-This type of blog post won’t get you any Google traffic.
+This type of blog post won’t get you hardly any Google traffic.
 It’s too difficult to rank for a keyword when you’re writing a personal story.

 And yet this is the type of blog post that is going to make you the most amount of money.
 Personal stories are valuable because they allow your readers to connect with you.
 This is the key ingredient to getting them to join your email list and ultimately buy your products.